 The Mass General/North Shore Breast Health Center

 offers a team of breast surgery experts to evaluate and diagnose conditions from benign breast disease to breast cancer.
-Working in concert with experts from the Mass General/North Shore Cancer Center they map out the best course of treatment.
+Working in concert with breast cancer surgeons and other experts from the Mass General/North Shore Cancer Center they map out the best course of treatment.
 In addition, they work in tandem with our plastic surgeons to give you the best options for breast reconstruction, if necessary.
 Immediate reconstructive (plastic) surgery is possible in nearly all patients.

 Breast Surgery Program